Invariant measures for multilane exclusion process: Introduction

 In this decomposition, $\mathcal I_0:=\{\nu_\rho,\rho\in[0,2]\}$ is the set of extremal invariant probability measures that are \textit{translation invariant} along lanes.
 The parameter $\rho$ represents the total density over the two lanes.
 Under $\nu_\rho$, the mean densities $\rho_0,\rho_1$ on each lane are functions of $\rho$, and they are different when $p\neq q$.
 In the sequel, we refer to these probability measures as ``Bernoulli measures''.
-For $k\in\{1,2\}$, $\mathcal I_k$ denotes a (possibly empty) set of extremal invariant probability measures that are \textit{shock measures} of \textit{amplitude} $k$.
-By a shock measure, we mean a probability measure that is asymptotic to two Bernoulli measures of different densities $\rho^-$, resp. $\rho^+$, when viewed from faraway left, resp. right.
-The amplitude of the shock is by definition $k:=|\rho^+-\rho^-|$.
+For $k\in\{1,2\}$, $\mathcal I_k$ denotes a (possibly empty) set of extremal invariant probability measures that we call \textit{shock measures} of \textit{amplitude} $k$.
+By a shock measure, we mean a probability measure that is asymptotic to two Bernoulli measures of different densities $\rho^-$, resp. $\rho^+$, when viewed from faraway left, resp. right (w.r.t. the origin).
+We define the amplitude of the shock to be $k:=|\rho^+-\rho^-|$.
 The set $\mathcal I_2$ contains only shocks such that $(\rho^-,\rho^+)=(0,2)$ or $(\rho^-,\rho^+)=(2,0)$.
 These measures are the analogue in our context of blocking measures or profile measures.
-In some cases, $\mathcal I_1$ may contain \textit{partial} blocking measures, i.e., measures whose restriction to one lane is a blocking measure, and whose restriction to the other lane is either full or empty. \\ \\ We show that the following generic picture holds outside some degenerate cases: up to translations along $\Z$, \textit{(i)} the set $\mathcal I_1$ contains at most three probability measures; \textit{(ii)} the set $\mathcal I_2$ contains at most two probability measures.
+In some cases, $\mathcal I_1$ may contain what we call \textit{partial} blocking measures, i.e., measures whose restriction to one lane is a blocking measure, and whose restriction to the other lane is a Dirac measure concentrated either on the full configuration or on the empty one. \\ \\ We show that the following generic picture holds outside some degenerate cases: up to translations along $\Z$, \textit{(i)} the set $\mathcal I_1$ contains at most one probability measure; \textit{(ii)} the set $\mathcal I_2$ contains at most two probability measures.
 In particular, these sets are at most countable.
-In fact, outside degenerate cases, $\mathcal I_1$ contains at most one measure.
-For a subset of parameter values, we can fully determine $\mathcal I_1$ and $\mathcal I_2$, and thus obtain a complete characterization of invariant probability measures.
-This includes the following situations: when $\gamma_0$ and $\gamma_1$ are close enough and the ratio $q/p$ small enough or large enough; when $p$ or $q$ vanishes and $\gamma_0\neq\gamma_1$; or when $\gamma_0=\gamma_1=0$ and $p,q$ are arbitrary.
-The following questions are left open.
-First, we can only show that $\mathcal I_1$ is indeed nonempty in cases where it contains \textit{only} partial blocking measures, and that it is empty on a set of parameter values for which $\gamma_0$ and $\gamma_1$ are close enough, and the ratio between $p$ and $q$ small enough (or large enough).
-We do not know if for certain parameter values it is possible to have $\mathcal I_1$ nonempty with a shock of amplitude $1$ that is not a partial blocking measure.
-In the case $p=q$ (and more generally for the vertically cyclic ladder process, see below), it is believed in \cite{ligd} that this probably does not occur.
-Next, we only know that $\mathcal I_2$ is nonempty if
+We can fully determine $\mathcal I_1$ and $\mathcal I_2$, and thus obtain a complete characterization of invariant probability measures, for a subset of parameter values including the following situations: (a) when $\gamma_0$, $\gamma_1$ are close enough, the ratio $q/p$ small enough or large enough, and